segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 ### Data Warehouse Permissions

 To use Linked Events, be sure that you have proper permissions for the Data Warehouse you're using.
-Learn more about [updating permissions](#).
+Visit the [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery/) and [snowflake](/docs/unify/linked-profiles/setup-guides/snowflake/) setup guides to learn more about updating permissions.

 ### Data Warehouse Sync